Achchamundu! Achchamundu!: Plot

-Senthil Kumar (Prasanna) and Malini (Sneha) are a happily married couple in New Jersey, living life like any other born-in-India, arrived-in-the-US couple do.
-Senthil submerges himself in the office and eats sambar rice at home, and Malini never misses a bhajan at the temple and shops at Indian stores.
-They have a 10-year-old daughter Rithika (Akshaya Dinesh), the apple of their eyes (their car's license plate carries the name of their daughter).
+Senthil Kumar (Prasanna) and Malini (Sneha) are a happily married couple in New Jersey, living life like any other India-born immigrant couple in the USA.
+Senthil submerges himself in the office and eats sambar rice at home, and Malini never misses a bhajan at the temple and shops at Indian grocery stores.
+They have a 10-year-old daughter Rithika (Akshaya Dinesh), the apple of their eye (their car's license plate carries the name of their daughter).

-The family has just settled down in a new, spacious home about which Malini, understandably, has fears.
+The family has just settled in a new, spacious home about which Malini, understandably, has fears.
 The couple squabbles amicably about everything from Malini's perpetual laundry and cooking; while Senthil argues with friends about the significance of viboothi and takes his family on weekend trips and birthday parties.
 It is a normal, happy life in the US until Robertson (John Shea) arrives, to paint the basement.
 Now, things are never the same at home again.

-Robertson's unusually kind behavior towards children sets off warning bells in your head, especially when he is shown to be a pedophile who exercises like mad within the confines of his home, always moving on towards his next target.
+Robertson's unusually kind behavior towards children sets off warning bells, especially when he is shown to be a pedophile who exercises like mad within the confines of his home, always moving on towards his next target.
 How the couple saves their child forms the rest of the story.